interledgerjs/interledgerjs/packages/pay/README.md

 }
 ```

-Similarily, if an error was encountered during the payment itself, it will include an `error` property on the receipt which is a [`PaymentError`](#paymenterror) variant.
+Similarly, if an error was encountered during the payment itself, it will include an `error` property on the receipt which is a [`PaymentError`](#paymenterror) variant.

 ### API